Summary

 The x-speakeasy-example

-value must be a string value and will be used as the example value for the Security Scheme.
-If the Security Scheme is a basic auth scheme, the example value will be a key-value pair that consists of a username and password split by a ;
+must be a string and will be used as the example value for the security scheme.
+For basic auth security schemes, the example value will be a key-value pair consisting of a username and password separated by a ;

 .